 Illustrious Trekking of Nepal

-Almost all the Himalaya valleys are full of rustic settlements and the population steadily thins out the rise in altitude.
-One always finds people on the trekking trails and there is no dearth of information as to trekking routes and directions.
+Almost all the Himalayas valleys are full of rustic settlements, and the population steadily thins out in the rise in altitude.
+One always finds people on the trekking trails, and there is no dearth of information as to trekking routes and directions.
 Mountain people are traditionally very hospitable and this adds pleasure to trekking in the Himalayas more than anywhere else.
-Some people believe that trekking in the Himalaya is a climbing trip where they have to consult rocky cliffs, thick jungle and uncharted routes.
-But this is not so, in almost all mountain regions, the local people have well development trails.
-There are routes from one village to the other, between adjoining mountain pastures and across well defined high altitude passes where people travel from one valley from trade, culture exchanges, religious activities and inter-marriages.
+Some people believe that trekking in the Himalayas is a climbing trip where they have to consult rocky cliffs, thick jungle and uncharted routes.
+But this is not so, in almost all mountain regions, the local people have well-developed trails.
+There are routes from one village to the other, between adjoining mountain pastures and across well-defined high altitude passes where people travel from one valley from trade, culture exchanges, religious activities and inter-marriages.
 These mountain trails and high passes usually do not require any mountaineering skill or artificial climbing aids.
 Of course, at places, they are covered with snow and many have crevasses, however, these obstacles can usually be crossed without the aid of mountaineering equipment like ropes and pitons.
 There are only a few difficult treks which need mountaineering techniques or equipment.